-Welcome to the Belmont University College of Pharmacy!
-We offer a four-year Doctor of Pharmacy program that trains our students to compassionately serve patients and effectively manage a variety of healthcare systems.
+Belmont University offers a four-year Doctor of Pharmacy program that provides our students with the education to compassionately serve patients and effectively manage a variety of healthcare systems.
+Over the past three years (2013-15) 96% of Belmont PharmD graduates have passed the NAPLEX licensure exam on their first attempt.

 Pharmacy Management: Successful pharmacists require more than a base in the science of pharmacy; long-term career success and responsible patient care requires more-than-passing training in the art and science of management.
-This is one of the profession's greatest needs.
+In this concentration, the student pharmacist will learn management principles, management training, and management experience that is applicable in all pharmacy settings.

-Pharmacotherapy: Contemporary health care is a team-based, complex enterprise; professional effectiveness requires knowledge of and longitudinal experience collaborating with multiple health care partners to navigate the complexity of the health care systems so that all patients receive exceptional care.
+Pharmacotherapy: Contemporary health care is a team-based, complex enterprise.
+Professional effectiveness requires knowledge of and longitudinal experience collaborating with multiple health care partners to navigate the complexity of the health care systems so that all patients receive exceptional care.
+In this concentration, the student pharmacist will learn and work alongside several other health care professionals in teams, and working toward problem solving and excellent patient care.
+These may include physicians, nurses, physician assistants, physical therapists, occupational therapists, social workers, administrators, and others.

-Pharmacy Missions: Pharmacy is about serving others and what distinguishes fully-developed pharmacists is in the concern for others and a commitment to service; leadership in the profession and one's community requires understanding and a committing to health care access and equity for underserved populations.
+Pharmacy Missions: Pharmacy is about serving others and what distinguishes fully-developed pharmacists is in their concern for others and a commitment to service; leadership in the profession and one's community requires understanding and a commitment to health care access and equity for underserved populations.
+This concentration offers public service, public health, and mission work on a local and international basis.

 We look forward to assisting you with questions you may have about our program!
 Our faculty and staff are helpful, knowledgeable resources, and we are always willing to assist in any way that we can.